oist-cnru/mouse_drawing_app/README.md

 Other known issues:
 1. Incompatible with IPython/Jupyter Notebook (this is a general limitation of the Kivy module used in this app).
 It was possible to use Kivy in Jupyter Notebook since Kivy version 1.3.0 using InteractiveLauncher.
 However, this has been deprecated since version 1.10.0.
 Also see [here](https://stackoverflow.com/questions/36361742/connect-a-jupyter-notebook-to-a-running-python-app/).
 2. When drawing_app.py is run from Spyder, you will need to set the run options so that it runs in a dedicated console.
 To do this, go to "Run" > "Configuration per file ..." or use Ctrl+F6 and under "Console" select "Execute in a dedicated console".
 When you run and then close the program, you will need to also close the new console terminal before re-launching (or execute drawing_app.py within a new console).

+# Usage with Python 2.7
+The app is designed to be used with Python 3.6.
+Although the app currently works in Python 2.7 environments, 2.7 it is not supported.